A family moving in, showing a family engaged in the process of moving into a new home.

 Of course, you can always pack your furniture and belongings yourself to save money on moving costs.
 Make sure the movers you hire provide out-of-state moving services.
 The farther away you’re moving, the more expensive it can be to hire a mover.

 Renting a moving truck or portable container is also an option for your out-of-state move.
 Truck rental is a less expensive option, but you’ll be responsible for packing and moving all your belongings.
-Renting a moving truck can cost anywhere from $30 to $3,500 for a long-distance move.
+Renting a moving truck can cost anywhere from $300 to more than $2,000 for a long-distance move.

 Packing and moving everything yourself is the most cost-effective approach to your long-distance move – but it’s also the most labor-intensive option.
 If you take this route, be as prepared and organized as possible.